L

 However, I don't find any guideline for dosages of these amino acid products.
 Do

-you have any advice regarding the combination of L-Arginine and L-Citruline?
+you have any advice regarding the combination?

-A. At present we don't have any research on anecdotes
+At present we don't have any research on anecdotes

 on the combination of arginine and citrulline.